Robust Max Statistics for High-Dimensional Inference: Numerical experiments

-For each choice of the four choices of $(\mu(t),\varsigma_0)$, and each value of $h$ in an equispaced grid, the following procedure was repeated in 500 Monte Carlo trials.
+For each of the four choices of $(\mu(t),\varsigma_0)$, and each value of $h$ in an equispaced grid, the following procedure was repeated in 500 Monte Carlo trials.
 We generated i.i.d.~realizations $S_1(t),\dots,S_{n+m_n}(t)$ of the sample path defined in~\eqref{eqn:GBM} with $n+m_n=300$ and $m_n=30$.
 For each of these sets of functional observations, we constructed simultaneous $(1-\alpha)$-confidence intervals $\hat{\mathcal{I}}_1,\dots,\hat{\mathcal{I}}_p$ for the parameters $\beta_1,\dots,\beta_p$, as described above, with $p=100$ and $\alpha=5\%$.
 Whenever any of these intervals excluded 0, a rejection was recorded, and the rejection rate among the 500 trials was plotted as a function of $h$ in Figures~\ref{fig:simu apple}-\ref{fig:simu moderna}.
 The corresponding rejection rate based on the simultaneous confidence intervals proposed in the paper~\citep{Fan:2023} was also plotted in the same way.
 In all four figures, the nominal level of $\alpha=5\%$ is marked with a dashed horizontal line.

-To illustrate the characteristics of the simulated functional data, ten realizations of $S(t)$ based on $h=0$ with $\varsigma_0)$ corresponding to Apple stock are plotted in Figure~\ref{fig:gbm null}.
+To illustrate the characteristics of the simulated functional data, ten realizations of $S(t)$ based on $h=0$ with $\varsigma_0$ corresponding to Apple stock are plotted in Figure~\ref{fig:gbm null}.
 In the same setting, Figure~\ref{fig:simu apple sd} displays estimates of the sorted values $\sigma_{(1)}\geq\cdots\geq \sigma_{(p)}$, where $\sigma_j^2$ is the variance of the $j$th Fourier coefficient of $S_1(t)$.
-In particular, Figure~\ref{fig:simu apple sd} shows that that the theoretical variance decay profile considered in Section~\ref{sec:theory} agrees well with the empirical behavior of GBM.\\
+In particular, Figure~\ref{fig:simu apple sd} shows a clear variance decay profile.\\

+\textbf{Preparation of stock data.} Price data for 4 stocks (Apple, Nvidia, Moderna, and JP Morgan) were collected from the Alpha Vantage database \citep{alphavantage2024} during every minute of trading between March 1, 2024 and March 22, 2024, including pre-market and after-hours trading.
+The data were divided into 100-minute intervals (normalized to unit length), and each interval was divided into time points $t_0,t_1,\ldots,t_{100}$ spaced one minute apart.
+For a given stock, letting $P(t_j)$ denote its price at time $t_j$, we computed the cumulative log return curve within the interval as $R(t_j) = \sum_{\ell=1}^j \log\big(P(t_\ell)/P(t_{\ell-1})\big) = \log\big(P(t_j)/P(t_0)\big)$, $j=1,\ldots,100$.
+In this way, we obtained one discretely observed realization of the function $R(t)$ over each 100-minute interval.
+To promote independence among these functional observations, we only retained them from \emph{every other} 100-minute interval, ensuring that they are separated by gaps of 100 minutes.
+We also excluded functional observations that were obtained from intervals with missing data.\\

 \textbf{Discussion of results.} In Figures~\ref{fig:simu apple}-\ref{fig:simu moderna}, the rejection rate curves for the proposed method are labeled by PM, and the corresponding curves based on the intervals proposed in~\citep{Fan:2023} are labeled HL.
 Recall that $h=0$ under the null hypothesis $\mathsf{H}_0$, and so the value of a curve at $h=0$ represents the empirical level.
 It is clear that in all four panels of Figure~\ref{fig:simu_all}, the empirical levels of both methods closely match the nominal level of $\alpha=5\%$, marked with a dashed horizontal line.